 On the Tv they show what looks like security footage of the hotel.
 It them shows Lego People messing around.
 Its another cute little touch they add- so as busy as you are turn on the tv at least once to watch it.

-One of the highlights for our kids, at the Legoland Hotel Florida is the disco elevator.
+One of the highlights for our kids, at the Legoland Hotel Florida elevator which is a big Disco Party to your room.
 It plays music and has a disco ball.
 All the kids and even many adults can’t help but dance.
 Each floor has a different theme.
 On the main floor before you enter the elevators, against the wall is a woopie cushion you can step on.
 Of course this is another kid favorite.

 The Giant Play Castle